Skip to content

 Audit Logging

-The system maintains two complementary audit trails for tracking changes to submissions.
+The system maintains three complementary audit trails for tracking changes to submissions.

 Submission Change Log